 As all the contributors volunteer their time and knowledge giving their work to the Society for publication free of charge, for which we are very grateful, we can produce the volumes at very reasonable cost.

-The rise in printing costs over the years is the primary reason for the difference in pricing, and in part 8 we have introduced full colour to the illustrations, where the original is in colour.
+The rise in printing costs over the years is the primary reason for the difference in pricing, and in later publications we have introduced full colour to those illustrations where the original is in colour.

 These are published so that visitors have a useful set of guidebooks to our parish and the local area and only cost £2.00 each.
 They not only introduce readers to the villages but offer guided walks around the area and the church.